Apple stock falls on report of iPad supply slowdown

 "Our understanding is that this is not in preparation for a new model launch," said Gokul Hariharan, JP Morgan's Asia Pacific electronic manufacturing services analyst.

-The move could result in slower sales for suppliers such as Hon Hai Precision Industry Co Ltd, the analyst added.
+The move could result in slower sales for suppliers such as Hon Hai Precision Industry Co Ltd (2317.TW), the analyst added.

 Concerns for a slowdown in iPad tablet sales come as Amazon.com is expected to unveil its own tablet rival on Wednesday.
 One analyst has already described the expected device as a "game changer" that could challenge the iPad.